When a supported event occurs, we will send an HTTP POST request to the specified endpoint.

 }

-header, where the value is the signature of the request's JSON payload.
-The signature is generated as a SHA256 HMAC hexdigest, signed with the webhook endpoint's secret.
+The signature in Authorization is a SHA256 HMAC hexdigest of the JSON payload in the HTTP body, signed with the webhook endpoint’s secret.
 This signing secret can be obtained in the webhook settings screen.
-Note that each webhook endpoint has its own unique signing secret.

 require 'sinatra'